mimecorg/bc-css-framework/README.md

 ```

 In this case, the `has-tooltip` mixin should be added to the button's CSS rules, and the span element should use the `tooltip` mixin.
 It's position can be adjusted if necessary.

+The `hide-tooltip` mixin specifies that the tooltip shouldn't be displayed in a certain state of the element.

 ### Utilities